 Growing up and learning to engage with the real world

 It is discipline and survival education which helps children in an urban environment to recognise the world around them, and teaches them to modify their own behavior to avoid unpleasant or dangerous consequences.
-Most of this occurs outside of classrooms, through peers and parenting.
+Traditionally, most of this occurs outside of classrooms, through peers and parenting.

 Sadly, parenting is in dramatic decline, and childhood peers are ‘the blind leading the blind’.

-Absence of real world recognition can be easily observed in the way very young children ‘live in their own heads’ so to speak, responding mostly to environments of their own imagination.
-The typical seven year old boy fighting monsters or crooks all the way to school, is pretty much oblivious to what is going on around him in our adult-viewed world.
+Real world recognition can be easily observed in the way very young children ‘live in their own heads’ so to speak, responding mostly to environments of their own imagination.
+The typical seven year old boy, fighting monsters or crooks all the way to school, is pretty much oblivious to what is going on around him in our adult-viewed world.

 In the normative course of maturation, he (he/her) would increasingly acknowledge the real world as this is actually experienced, or is explained to him, or otherwise becomes unavoidably evident.
 Historically, and in western nations, by about age sixteen, he has all but ceased to live in his head and is more or less aware of his total sense-recognised surroundings and now knows how to adapt to common-place situations and events.

-Ignoring the maturation-age distortion caused by pseudo-estrogens now poisoning processed food, in girls this stage traditionally occurs at 13-15 years.
+Ignoring the maturation-age distortion caused by pseudo-estrogens now toxifying processed food, in girls this stage historically occurs at 13-15 years.

 I say historically because observation suggests many youths today have significantly prolonged the period of living in their own heads, with little appreciation of the prosaic realities of life, let alone perils.
-Yet life inexorably and increasingly bears down on them and they have an increasingly limited capacity to deal with this.
+Yet life inexorably and increasingly bears down on them and they have an increasingly limited capacity to deal with even minor crisis.

 It may go some way to understanding this widely under-observed phenomena if we recognise that this can, and often does happen in later stages of adulthood: Young adults, who sacrifice their youthful years to the rigid demands of career or ambition, invariably play out the carefree experimentation stage later in mid-life, often with disastrous consequences.
-It seems to be, that each stage of our life must be played out to a fully satisfying extent and, if we fail to do this, the need bursts out later, quite uncontrollably.
-Mid-life crisis is the example most familiar to us.
+It seems to be, that each stage of our life must be played out to a fully satisfying extent and, if we fail to do this, the need erupts later, quite uncontrollably.
+Mid-life crisis is the example familiar to most of us.